ryan-creator/snapshot/README.md

 ]
 ```

-Next, add SnapshotTesting as a dependency of your test target:
+Next, add Snapshot as a dependency of your test target:

 ```swift
 targets: [